Nilstrieb/game-wip-dontplay/design.md

   - At least 50 stone types
   - Maybe background tiles and other stuff, like different break overlay animations

 # Multiplayer

 Multiplayer adds a lot of complexity, so I'm going to develop the prototype of the game without any multiplayer support.
 But if people like the general idea, they can help create a multiplayer version eventually.

+# Supported platforms
+- Windows
+- Linux

+Other platforms can be supported if community helps support them.